dyhes/zulip/docs/development/setup-recommended.md

 #### Resuming the development environment

-When you're ready to work on Zulip again, run `vagrant up` (no need to pass the `--provider` option required above).
-You will also need to connect to the virtual machine with `vagrant ssh` and re-start the Zulip server:
+When you're ready to work on Aloha again, run `vagrant up` (no need to pass the `--provider` option required above).
+You will also need to connect to the virtual machine with `vagrant ssh` and re-start the Aloha server:

 ```console
 christie@win10 ~/zulip